 - The internal bushing is a plastic insert that is pressed into the spring eye.
-There are one of these bushings for each spring eye. - The external bushing consists of two plastic bushings on each end of the spring eye. - · Refer to the parts list to identify the bushings used in your vehicle.
+There are one of these bushings for each spring eye. - The external bushing consists of two plastic bushings on each end of the spring eye. - Refer to the parts list to identify the bushings used in your vehicle.

 - 1. Make sure the key-switch is in the "OFF" position, then remove the key. - 2.
 Place the forward-reverse switch in the center "OFF" position. - 3.
 Set the park brake. - 4.
-Place blocks under the front/rear wheels to prevent vehicle movement. - 5.
-Disconnect the main positive and negative cables at the batteries. - 6.
-Raise the frontor rear of the vehicle depending on which spring is to be removed and support with jack stands.
+Place blocks under the front wheels to prevent vehicle movement. - 5.
+Disconnect the main positive and negative cables at the batteries.

 Always use a lifting strap, hoist, and jack stands, of adequate capacity to lift and support the vehicle.
-Failure to use lifting and support devices of rated load capacity may result in severe bodily
+Failure to use lifting and support devices of rated load capacity may result in severe bodily injury.